 Dutch Hill Becomes a Major Area

 After flying under the radar for two years, Dutch Hill moved to major area status for the 1946-47 season.
-A 2,000 foot long Constam T-Bar was installed to the top of the hill, running twice the length of the rope tow, was installed to the top of the hill.
-The tow was relocated to a novice slope.
+Using horses, a 2,000 foot long Constam T-Bar was installed to the top of the hill, running twice the length of the original rope tow, which was relocated to a novice slope.
 Five trails ranged from "a novice run of over a mile" named the Dyke Trail to "an expert slope, with a breath-taking pitch" originally named Death's Holiday.
 Meanwhile, the Dutch Boot cafeteria was constructed at the base of the new lift.
 The ski area opened on December 31, with the T-Bar going into operation in early January.
 Enjoying ample snowfall, Dutch Hill operated 102 days during the 1946-47 season.

 The Dutch Hill T-Bar

 The uphill capacity of the T-Bar was increased and skiable terrain expanded for the 1948-49 season, to better handle the growing crowds projected from an improved Route 8.
-The expected crowds showed up, resulting in a then-record 2,000 skiers hitting the slopes one weekend in early February, winter snowfall was subpar, resulting in only 38 days of skiing.
+John Henderson served as ski school director.
+While the area reported a record crowd of 2,000 one weekend in early February, winter snowfall was subpar, resulting in only 38 days of skiing.

 Trails were further improved via blasting and bulldozing for the 1949-50 season.
 In addition, a road construction project improved Route 8.